Lindopariss/Digital-Contact-Card/README.md

-Sure!
-Here's a sample README file for a digital contact card:

 # Digital Contact Card
 A digital contact card is a convenient way to share your contact information and professional details with others.
 This project provides a simple template for creating and hosting your own digital contact card.